 Staying Home When Sick

-Do not come to work if you are experiencing symptoms potentially related to COVID-19, which may include one or more of the following:
+Do not come to school or work if you are experiencing symptoms potentially related to COVID-19, which may include one or more of the following:

 Fever or chills